 Articulate the value of each role.
 While team/group members may be asked to serve in a role they would not have picked for themselves they are more likely to embrace their role if they understand the value in their given role.
 Look for moments to celebrate people who are making the team/group better within their given role.
 Make a point of articulating the value of every single role.

-While the storming stage isn’t easy we need to repurpose this stage of team/group development.
-Instead of seeing it as frustrating, disappointing, or as a set back consider celebrating this stage because you are one stage closer to become an authentic high performing team/group.
+While the storming stage isn’t easy, we need to repurpose this stage of team/group development.
+Instead of seeing it as frustrating, disappointing, or as a setback consider celebrating this stage because you are one stage closer to becoming an authentic high performing team/group.

 Ultimately, the storm will lead you to a better place.

-If you’d like to talk about how I can help your team/group to be better equipped to move through the storm please reach out.
-Remember, the first step is to prepare!
+If you’d like to talk about how I can help your team/group to be better equipped to move through the storm, please reach out.

 Molly Grisham, mollygrisham.com